 How Stress Affects the Body Mt.
 Pleasant, MI 48804

 Regardless of the cause, stress initiates a fight-or-flight response that affects nearly every part of the body.
 The brain rouses the sympathetic nervous system, causing the heart rate, blood volume and blood pressure to increase.
 This diverts blood away from the digestive system and limbs.
 The adrenal glands also issue a cocktail of chemicals, including adrenaline, epinephrine and norepinephrine, which over time can wreak havoc on a person’s health.

 Persistent tension can also cause muscles to contract and the spine to become locked in an abnormal position, interfering with the nervous system’s proper functioning.
 This can impair the body’s immune response and slow healing.

 A secondary problem with stress involves the poor habits people adopt when they’re under prolonged stress.
 “People who are under stress are more likely to gain weight and to smoke, and are less likely to sleep well or exercise,” which can lead to cardiovascular and other diseases, says Noel Bairey Merz, director of the Cedars-Sinai Barbra Streisand Women’s Heart Center in Los Angeles.

-How Chiropractic Care can Help Mt.
-Pleasant, MI 48858
+How Chiropractic Care in Mt Pleasant MI can Help

 Chiropractic training equips doctors with powerful tools against stress.
 By working with the spine, the base from which stress impulses radiate throughout the body, a chiropractor can help their patients cope better with stress.